Text Classification module

 • The magnolia-amazon-text-classification submodule provides an out-of-the-box implementation to use Amazon Comprehend.

-• Configure the connection to the Amazon Comprehend classification service.
+• Once the correct permissions are granted, configure the connection to the Amazon Comprehend classification service.

 • Configure the aggregateDefinition for the Pages app (website workspace) to specify: